Meredith Kercher: Student's killer Rudy Guede ends sentence

 "My initial thoughts are with Meredith Kercher's family who've been confronted by this painful affair," his lawyer, Fabrizio Ballarini, told Italian media.

-Guede now lives in Viterbo and his lawyer confirmed to the BBC that they had received notification that the jail sentence had been completed.
+Guede, a 34-year-old from Ivory Coast, now lives in Viterbo and his lawyer confirmed to the BBC that they had received notification that the jail sentence had been completed.

+Guede left Perugia and travelled to Germany in the days after Ms Kercher's murder.
+After his extradition back to Italy he chose a fast-track trial, held in a closed session without journalists present, and was subsequently convicted of the murder after his bloodstained fingerprints were identified at the scene.